visualpharm/Lunacy/docs/index_updated.md

      <summary>
        <strong> PAID option  </strong>
      </summary>

-Paid option means you have to buy an access token, a short string code that you embed into your requests to both searching and retrieval engines.
-Exactly the same token is used to access both engines.

-The starter icons service integration plan is $100/month - it includes up to 100 000 requests to retrieval engine (actual, non cached icons downloads) per month.
-Every additional 100 000 requests add $100 more to the monthly plan.
-You certainly may cache retrieval requests on your side and pay only for actual downloads/retrievals from our engine.
-Requests to search engine are unlimited within any servce integration plan - no matter how many retrieval requests you've purchased.
-Payments for the plans are accepted on [this page](https://icons8.recurly.com/subscribe/api_access).
-After we receive a payment we issue an API key or i.e. token for accessing our searching and retieval engines.
+Paid option means you have to buy an access token.
+The token is a short string code.
+You embed the token into your requests for searching and retrieval engines.
+The same token is used to access both engines.
+The starter API license is $100/month.
+It includes up to 100K requests to retrieval engine per month.
+The requests are the actual, non-cached icons downloads.
+Every extra 100K requests add $100 more to the monthly plan.
+You may cache retrieval requests on your side and pay only for actual downloads from our engine.
+Requests to search engine have no limit within any API plan.
+No matter how many retrieval requests you've purchased.
+You may pay for API license on [this page](https://icons8.recurly.com/subscribe/api_access).
+After we receive payment, we issue an API token for accessing our engines.

    </details>